Two fried eggs.

 Being the mom of teenagers is challenging.
 But, being the mom of a teenage boy has it’s own unique struggles.

-He is as tall as me and already wears size 11 shoes, but when I look at him I still see my little guy.
+He is way taller than me and wears size 11 shoes, but when I look at him I still see my little guy.
 The one who went on walks with me everyday, insatiably curious about the world and everything in it, fascinated by every rock and delighted if we happened upon any insects along the way.

 I was a master wooden train track builder, ready to come to the rescue with just the right piece if he was struggling to get everything to connect so Thomas the Tank Engine could safely roll along his merry way.